lbondi7/lbondi7.github.io/_posts/2018-11-14-LevDes-dev-diary-3.markdown

 ### The Chase

 The chase part of the level will require the player to use all power-ups they have aquired.
-The playerr will go back to the cave then go through back to the cave to the mansion then run to the boat and escape teh island and the creature.
+The player will go back to the cave then go through back to the cave to the mansion then run to the boat and escape the island and the creature.

 [PREVIOUS BLOG POST](https://lbondi7.github.io/developer%20diary/level%20design%20developer%20diary/LevDes-dev-diary-2){: .btn}